- About Us

-Proof of funds is an extremely important factor that can influence your PR application under Express Entry.
-Let’s discuss today what it is all about, what can be shown and what may not be accepted……
+Proof of funds is a significant factor influencing your PR application under Express Entry.
+Let’s discusstoday what it is all about, what can be shown and what may not be accepted……

 Proof of Funds – Settlement Funds